Description

 Question: Why doesn’t this script support Windows Server 2008 R2 and earlier?

-Answer: I get asked this all the time.
+Answer: I used to get asked this all the time.
 There are several reasons.
 The first is that out of the box, Server 2008 R2 has PowerShell 2.0 installed, and this script is written in PowerShell 3.0.
 Requiring you to upgrade to PowerShell 3.0 first, before running a script that installs prerequisites, seems counter-intuitive.
-And converting the script to just use PowerShell 2.0 is taking a step backwards, especially considering that the current version of PowerShell is 5.0, and even as this is written, 5.1 is in preview.
+And converting the script to just use PowerShell 2.0 is taking a step backwards, especially considering that the current version of PowerShell is 5.x.

 Next is sheer time.
 I test changes I make.
 And then I test them again.
 And then I choose different options and combinations and test them.
-Testing on just Server 2012 and Server 2012 R2 is exhausting.
+Testing on just Server 2012, Server 2012 R2, Server 2016, and Server 2019 is exhausting.
 Adding Server 2008 R2 would mean even more testing, plus I’d have to add those resources in my already overtaxed test labs.
 That would slow down my ability to add new features and test fixes.

-Third is that Server 2008 R2 is three versions back.
+Third is that Server 2008 R2 is four versions back.
 Get with the times already!

 Question: Can you add feature x?